RubixML/ML/README.md

 	[1, 3, 5, 10], [new Euclidean(), new Manhattan()], [true, false],
 ];

-$estimator = new GridSearch(KNearestNeightbors::class, $grid, new Accuracy(), new KFold(10), true);
+$estimator = new GridSearch(KNearestNeightbors::class, $grid, new F1Score(), new KFold(10), true);
 ```

 ### Model Orchestra
 A Model Orchestra is a stacked model ensemble comprised of an *orchestra* of estimators (Classifiers or Regressors) and a *conductor* estimator.
 The role of the conductor is to learn the influence scores of each estimator in the orchestra while using their predictions as inputs to make a final weighted prediction.

 > **Note**: The features that each estimator passes on to the conductor may vary depending on the type of estimator.
 For example, a Probabilistic classifier will pass class probability scores while a regressor will pass on a single real value.
-If a datatype is not compatible with the conducting estimator, then wrap it in a Pipeline and use a transformer such as [One Hot Encoder](#one-hot-encoder) or [Interval Discretizer.](#interval-discretizer)
+If a datatype is not compatible with the conducting estimator, then wrap it in a [Pipeline](#pipeline) and use a transformer such as [One Hot Encoder](#one-hot-encoder) or [Interval Discretizer.](#interval-discretizer)

 ##### Supervised | Learner | Probabilistic | Persistable | Verbose